 The takeaway: Network A and Network B are not generating equal value.
 Despite the same churn rate and in-app revenue, using custom events to calculate LTV shows the true value of your users.
 Knowing this equips you to focus campaigns and choose network partners to ensure you acquire the users who matter most for your app–because they bring the most value.
 It’s a critical difference that you would not be able to see–or calculate– if you only use the standard approach to LTV measurement.
 Both networks would appear to have the same LTV.

 Using this approach equips you with the data and the means to evaluate each network according to the value of the users they deliver to your app (according to the in-app activities you deem relevant).
 It also allows you to scale ad spend to acquire more users from the best performing networks.
 Finally, factoring this more inclusive LTV calculation into your marketing strategy provides you with greater insight into how you can allocate ad spend to acquire high engagement (high value) users.
+However, don’t make the mistake of mixing up your revenue with your in-app LTV calculations.

 Learning from a more inclusive LTV